google/copybara/docs/reference.md

 pr_branch | `string` or `NoneType`<br><p>Customize the pull request branch.
 Any variable present in the message in the form of ${CONTEXT_REFERENCE} will be replaced by the corresponding stable reference (head, PR number, Gerrit change number, etc.).</p>
 partial_fetch | `bool`<br><p>This is an experimental feature that only works for certain origin globs.</p>
 allow_empty_diff | `bool`<br><p>By default, copybara migrates changes without checking existing PRs.
 If set, copybara will skip pushing a change to an existing PR only if the git three of the pending migrating change is the same as the existing PR.</p>
+empty_diff_merge_statuses | `sequence of string`<br><p>By default, if `allow_empty_diff = False` is set, Copybara will also check the **experimental** GitHub field `mergeable status` to decide if it uploads or not.
+For example if status is 'CLEAN', 'DRAFT', 'HAS_HOOKS' or 'BEHIND', it assumes that the uploaded content is up to date.
+This field allows to add additional states that the PR could be in where we skip uploading, for example 'BLOCKED'.
+The statuses values are described at: https://docs.github.com/en/github-ae@latest/graphql/reference/enums#mergestatestatus. **Note that this field is experimental and is subject to change by GitHub without notice**.
+Please consult Copybara team before using this field</p>
 title | `string` or `NoneType`<br><p>When creating (or updating if `update_description` is set) a pull request, use this title.
 By default it uses the change first line.
 This field accepts a template with labels.
 For example: `"Change ${CONTEXT_REFERENCE}"`</p>
 body | `string` or `NoneType`<br><p>When creating (or updating if `update_description` is set) a pull request, use this body.
 By default it uses the change summary.
 This field accepts a template with labels.
 For example: `"Change ${CONTEXT_REFERENCE}"`</p>
 integrates | `sequence of git_integrate` or `NoneType`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>